Bullying and harassment

 It is important to contact us for advice and support if the bullying or harassment is:

-- related to your age, disability, gender reassignment, race, religion or belief, sex or sexual orientation as this could be discrimination under the Equality Act 2010
+- related to your age, disability, gender reassignment, race, religion or belief, sex or sexual orientation, as this could be discrimination under the Equality Act 2010.
+It is important to contact us straight away as there are strict legal time limits for lodging complaints.

 - of a highly serious nature; for example, the police are involved